chammondnhs/chammond-blog/_pinballs/white-water.markdown

 ---

 # Easy
-Shoot up the middle which will raise ball to upper play field.
+(preferred) Shoot up the middle which will raise ball to upper play field.
 Toggle between the lower and upper shots (whichever is lit).
 This is the safest way to play.

 # Medium
 Qualify locks by hitting targets on either side of middle shot, then shooting middle shot.